aidantr/disasters-fdi/README.md

   - sp
   - viridis

-TIME
+TIME:
-  -The code takes ~1-2 hours to run, start to finish.
+  - The code takes ~1-2 hours to run, start to finish.
 The main bottleneck is the iterations of the wild cluster bootstrapped standard errors.